 Drama has an important role to play in the personal development of our students.
-The skills and qualities developed by students in drama, such as teamwork, creativity, leadership and risk-taking are assets in all subjects and all areas of life.
+The skills and qualities developed by students in the subject, such as teamwork, creativity, leadership and risk-taking are assets in all subjects and all areas of life.
 Drama stimulates the imagination and allows students to explore issues and experiences in a safe and supportive environment.

 It is vital to create an atmosphere of security, trust and concentration.
 Drama encourages the willingness to participate and co-operate in group work.
 It promotes self-esteem and provides all students with a sense of achievement regardless of academic ability.